Do we want to see the world burn?

 However, how this inevitable fact of life transcends the spiritual realm of every individual person varies greatly.

 Others are not able to find a creative and beneficial outlet to sublime their impulses and go the destructive path.
-It is of no difficulty to find examples here, for there exist sadly a lot of them (you want to look up the biographies of mass murderers like Nikolay Yezhov or Timothy McVeigh) especially among those groups of people who believe they serve a higher political cause.
+It is of no difficulty to find examples here, for there exist a lot of them unfortunately (you want to look up the biographies of mass murderers like Nikolay Yezhov or Timothy McVeigh) especially among those groups of people who believe they serve a higher political cause.

 Escaping comfort and consumerism